Who Is Teddy Tennis?

 - If you are a parent you need to ensure your Cub Cadet has the following for every Teddy Tennis lesson:

 - Suitable sports clothing (Teddy Tennis Togs)

-- 17 or 19 inch Tennis Racket is provided but you can by one on our e-shop.
+17 or 19 inch Tennis Racket is provided but you can buy one on our Web Shop through our website.